Will a 3-season Tent Work in Pacific Northwest Winters?

 Some hikers love hammocks, but you will likely find that a hammock is impractical in winter and at the higher elevations of the Cascade Mountains.

 The trees are often covered in snow, dangerous to approach due to hidden tree wells, or too small or non-existent on the ridges and summits where we are usually camping.
-Hammocks can work at some locations and times of the year, but to allow the greatest level of group freedom concerning camp selection, bring a tent instead.
+Hammocks can work at some locations and times of the year, but to get the best wind protection and to allow the greatest level of group freedom concerning camp selection, bring a tent too.

 In many locations, it is also not possible to hang a bear bag from a tree.
-A bear canister allows better protection and more freedom.
+A bear canister allows better protection and more options when selecting a group campsite.

 Three Winter Tent Tips to Know